Ross Stevenson (radio presenter): Personal life

-Stevenson's partner is Sarah Fallshaw and they have a son and a daughter.
-He has two other sons from a previous relationship.
+Stevenson and his former partner, Sarah Fallshaw, share a son and a daughter.
+The pair separated in early 2025.
+Additionally, Stevenson has two other sons from a previous relationship with Jamie Wilczek.

-In 1971 at 14 years of age, Stevenson was part of a choir which featured on the Colleen Hewett song "Day By Day" produced by Molly Meldrum.
+In 1971, at 14 years of age, Stevenson was part of a choir which featured on the Colleen Hewett song "Day By Day" produced by Molly Meldrum.

 Stevenson is a keen punter, horse-racing enthusiast and owner.

+Stevenson is a keen Hawthorn Football Club supporter.
+He played over 100 games for VAFA club University Reds (now part of Fitzroy Football Club).